Secure CheckoutPersonal information is secured with SSL technology.

-Psychology and Climate Change: From Denial and Depression to Adaptation and Resilience organizes and summarizes recent work in the field of psychology on the issue of climate change.
-The book covers topics ranging from how people perceive and respond to climate change, how people understand and communicate about the issue, how it impacts individuals and communities, particularly vulnerable communities, and how individuals and communities can best prepare for and mitigate negative climate change impacts.
-Further, it examines the role of emotion, messenger-audience fit, bi-directional communication, and issue relevance in shaping engagement and receptivity in the effectiveness of climate change communication efforts.
+Psychology and Climate Change: Human Perceptions, Impacts, and Responses organizes and summarizes recent psychological research that relates to the issue of climate change.
+The book covers topics such as how people perceive and respond to climate change, how people understand and communicate about the issue, how it impacts individuals and communities, particularly vulnerable communities, and how individuals and communities can best prepare for and mitigate negative climate change impacts.
+It addresses the topic at multiple scales, from individuals to close social networks and communities.
+Further, it considers the role of social diversity in shaping vulnerability and reactions to climate change.

-Psychology and Climate Change lays out the clear relevance of psychological phenomena to perceptions (e.g., risk perception, motivated cognition, denial), impacts (threats to mental health, social well-being, and sense of place), and behavior (mitigation and adaptation).
-The book strives to engage diverse stakeholders, both within and between nations, to develop and implement effective mitigation and adaptation policies on the urgent and very real issue of climate change.
+Psychology and Climate Change describes the implications of psychological processes such as perceptions and motivations (e.g., risk perception, motivated cognition, denial), emotional responses, group identities, mental health and well-being, sense of place, and behavior (mitigation and adaptation).
+The book strives to engage diverse stakeholders, from multiple disciplines in addition to psychology, and at every level of decision making - individual, community, national, and international, to understand the ways in which human capabilities and tendencies can and should shape policy and action to address the urgent and very real issue of climate change.

-- Draws upon identity threat, identity-based motivation, and belonging
+- Considers the role of identity threat, identity-based motivation, and belonging

 - Discusses the difference between acute climate change events and slowly-emerging changes on our mental health

-- Examines psychological stress and injury related to global climate change
+- Addresses psychological stress and injury related to global climate change from an intersectional justice perspective

 - Promotes individual and community resilience